MindMeltMax/Stardew-Valley-Mods/Glow Buff/docs/author-documentation.md

 Glow buff is currently only applicable to food/drink items.

-Before adding this buff, please read the [notes](#notes) section as it goes over some known incompatibilities and issues.
+Before adding this buff, please read the [notes](#notes) section as it goes over known incompatibilities (if any) and some other usefull information.

 ### Basics

-The buff is added directly to the list of buffs for any food/drink item.
+The buff is added directly to the list of buffs for any food/drink item, either as it's own standalone buff, or through `CustomFields` on an existing buff.

 Here are some quick examples of the basic setup for adding the buff to an existing item with c# and content patcher: